FAQs

 Donations

 Yes!
-Effective Altruism Australia (ABN 87 608 863 467) is endorsed as a Deductible Gift Recipient (DGR) by the Australian Taxation Office (ATO).
 Donations of $2 or more are tax deductible in Australia.

-You can currently donate to EAA in two different ways, by bank transfer or by credit card.
-Both methods allow us to process your payment at no cost to you, although note that for large donations (over $2,000) we prefer bank transfer, as it reduces the fees we pay.
+You can currently donate to EAA and EAAE in two different ways, by bank transfer or by credit card.
+Both methods allow us to process your payment at no cost to you.
+However, please note that for large donations (over $2,000) we prefer bank transfer, as it reduces the fees we pay.
 To donate by bank transfer you will need to register your intention to make a single, or recurring, transfer to our bank account.
 You can do this by completing the form on our donation page.
 Once we have registered your intention to donate we will send you a unique code.
 You will need to use this unique code as a reference number when sending your payment to our bank account so that we can identify your payment.
 We will send you a tax receipt for every payment we receive from you.
 You should receive your receipt within 1-2 days.
 To donate by credit card, simply follow the instructions and fill in your details on our donation page.

 You can now make donations via credit card.